-Ease of use Fiona assessed how easy the sandwich presses are to clean, inside and out.
-She also looked at their versatility: Are the plates large enough to hold various types of bread?
+Ease of use Our tester assesses how easy the sandwich presses are to clean, inside and out.
+He also assesses their versatility – are the plates large enough to hold various types of bread?
 How easy are they to load?

 Get access to our independent testing reports and save yourself time and money.